SpinalHDL/VexRiscv/README.md

 tar -xvzf download.php?file=%2Ftechnology%2Fepp%2Fdownloads%2Frelease%2Fhelios%2FSR2%2Feclipse-cpp-helios-SR2-linux-gtk-x86_64.tar.gz
 cd eclipse
 ./eclipse -application org.eclipse.equinox.p2.director -repository http://opensource.zylin.com/zylincdt -installIU com.zylin.cdt.feature.feature.group/
 ```

+See https://drive.google.com/drive/folders/1NseNHH05B6lmIXqQFVwK8xRjWE4ydeG-?usp=sharing to import a makefile project and create a debug configuration.

+Note that sometime this eclipse need to be restarted in order to be able to place new breakpoints.

+### By using FreedomStudio

+You can get FreedomStudio (which is package with eclipse and some plugins) there https://www.sifive.com/products/tools/

+See https://drive.google.com/drive/folders/1a7FyMOYgFc9UDhfsWUSCjyqDCvOrts2J?usp=sharing to import a makefile project and create a debug configuration.

 ## Briey SoC
 As a demonstrator, a SoC named Briey is implemented in src/main/scala/vexriscv/demo/Briey.scala.
 This SoC is very similar to the Pinsec one  :